Awni00/relational-convolutions/rebuttals/icml/xLCW.md

 <!-- [1 / n]: CONFUSION ON TERMINOLOGY, SETTING, & EXISTING LITERATURE -->

 Thank you for your review.
 This review centers around confusion on two basic terms used in our paper and the associated literature: "object" and "relation". *We kindly emphasize that this terminology is standard in this line of work* (e.g., see the following key works [1,2,3,4,5]).
 We believe this review lacks the basic understanding of the setting of this line of work which would be necessary to provide an informative evaluation.
-Unfortunately, this confusion has resulted in several fundamental inaccuracies and mischaracterizations, such as the assertion that our work is related to tabular data, which is incorrect.
+Unfortunately, this confusion has resulted in several fundamental inaccuracies and mischaracterizations, such as the assertion that our work is related to "tabular data", which is incorrect.
 Furthermore, the review lacks a discussion of the technical content of our paper, such as the proposed methodology and experimental results.

 We understand that reviewers have varying backgrounds and levels of expertise in different areas of research.
-We also understand that if the reviewer did not have an understanding of the basic setting they would be unable to evaluate the technical content.
+We also understand that if the reviewer did not grasp the basic setting they would be unable to evaluate the technical content.
 We will aim to constructively engage with the reviewer to help them understand this line of work better.
 To address these issues, our rebuttal will be structured as follows:
 1. Clarification on the terminology used in this line of work
 2. An introductory overview of existing methods in this literature
 3. A summary and reminder of the proposed methodology and contributions of this paper